 When undergoing an uncontested divorce, a couple has the opportunity to negotiate the terms of their separation without the added hassle of courtroom litigation.
 Instead, they could work with their respective lawyers to negotiate a settlement or sit down with a neutral third party and come to an agreement through mediation.
 In order for an uncontested divorce to be successful, however, it requires both parties to work together.

 The most important thing to understand is that an uncontested divorce should only be utilized in one of two situations: when both parties have mutually agreed to file for divorce or when one spouse has decided to file for divorce and the other has chosen not to participate.

 If you are hoping to handle the dissolution of your marriage through an uncontested divorce but your ex-spouse refuses to cooperate, it simply won't be possible to manage the process outside of court.
 As such, this form of divorce is usually only effective when both you and your former partner want the same things—which does not necessarily mean that you must both agree on every matter of your divorce, but rather that you are both willing to compromise.

 Discuss Your Case with an Uncontested Divorce Attorney

-If you are interested in undergoing an uncontested divorce in Florida, it is highly recommended that you take the time to discuss your case with a Jacksonville divorce lawyer from my firm.
+If you are interested in undergoing an uncontested divorce in Florida, it is highly recommended that you take the time to discuss your case with a lawyer from my firm.
 Attorney Charles E. Willmott can walk you through the process and help you to determine whether or not this form of divorce could benefit you, so do not hesitate to get in touch with me today.